Sharibb/Obsidian-Cyber/Networking/Common-Protocols/01-Application-Layer-Protocols/04-DNS Protocol.md

    - If not cached, the request goes to a **DNS resolver** (usually ISP or public resolvers like Google’s `8.8.8.8`).

 3. **Iterative Query Process**
-   - The resolver queries the root. continue, append but dont write from the start

- Here’s the continuation of the DNS resolution process, building on your existing content without repetition:

----

-3. **Iterative Query Process**
    - The resolver queries the **root servers** (`.`) for the TLD (e.g., `.com`).
    - The root responds with a referral to the appropriate **TLD server**.
    - The resolver then queries the TLD server (e.g., `.com`), which refers it to the **authoritative name server** for the domain (e.g., `google.com`).